Scene+: History

 The Scene rewards program was launched in 2007 as a partnership between Cineplex and Scotiabank.
 The program allowed members to earn points that they could spend on free movies, 1,000 points per movie, as well as providing a 10% discount on concession stand purchases.
 Scene branded Visa and debit cards were also launched by Scotiabank, which allowed Scene members to earn points on purchases outside of Cineplex properties.
 The debit card was the first in Canada to allow cardholders to earn rewards.
 As part of the partnership, Scotiabank also acquired naming rights to additional Cineplex flagship locations to add them to their Scotiabank Theatre banner.

 In June 2012, Cineplex started offering an additional 10% off on Tuesday movie ticket prices to Scene members.

 In October 2014, Scene announced a partnership with Sport Chek, allowing customers to earn and redeem points at these stores.
 This partnership ended in October 2017, as Sport Chek then begin to offer its parent company's Canadian Tire Money, which became Triangle Rewards in 2018.
 In February 2015, Scene announced a similar partnership with Cara Operations at eleven of its restaurant brands.

 In 2015, Cineplex announced that premium and VIP movie tickets would cost more points to redeem.
 Premium movie tickets (3D, D-Box, IMAX, and UltraAVX) would cost 1,500 points and VIP movie would cost 2,000 points instead of the standard 1,000 points.

 On December 14, 2021, Scene merged with Scotiabank's Scotia Rewards program and was renamed Scene+; the new service adds partnerships with additional retail partners, integration with Rakuten for cashback offers, and the ability to redeem points towards hotel and travel bookings (via a partnership with Expedia), and credit to Scotiabank debit and credit card accounts.

 On June 7, 2022, Empire Company (which had previously owned cinemas under the Empire Theatres banner until 2013, when it exited the industry and sold its locations to Cineplex and Landmark Cinemas) announced that it would discontinue its participation in Air Miles and acquire a stake in Scene+.
 Since August 2022, and gradually rolling across Canada, Scene+ points can be earned and redeemed at its grocery store (such as Sobeys, Safeway, FreshCo, Foodland, IGA, and Thrifty Foods) and pharmacy and convenience store (Lawtons and Needs) chains.
-The Launch of Scene+ at Empire's banners was staggered across Canada, with each region joining the program on a certain date.